imsharukh1994/OfficeDocs-DeployOffice/office/2016/privacy-options.md

 ms.localizationpriority: medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Explains how Office privacy settings let you control the disclosure of private information." ms.date: 04/19/2024
+description: "Explains how Office privacy settings let you control the disclosure of private information." ms.date: 04/23/2025
 hideEdit: true
 ---

 # Privacy options in Office 2016

- **Summary**: Explains how Office 2016 privacy settings let you control the disclosure of private information.
+This article explains how Office 2016 privacy settings let you control the disclosure of private information.

 The **Welcome to Office** experience lets users enable or disable several Internet-based services that help protect and improve Office 2016 applications.
-For more information about the **Welcome to Office** experience, see the [Privacy in Microsoft Office](https://go.microsoft.com/fwlink/p/?LinkId=282043).

 <a name="about"> </a>